joekiller/logstash-kafka/README.md

 ## Installing Gem to Logstash

 You can install your own build logstash-kafka gem or use the one published to Rubygems.
+This is the easiest way to manually install the plugin regardless of if you are using Windows, Linux, BSD, etc.

+### Rubygems Logstash-Kafka install for Logstash 1.5+

+    # bin/plugin install logstash-kafka

+or .gem install

+    # bin/plugin install /path/to/logstash-kafka-X.Y.Z-jar.gem

-### Rubygems Logstash-Kafka install
+### Rubygems Logstash-Kafka install on Logstash 1.4.2

     # cd /path/to/logstash
     # GEM_HOME=vendor/bundle/jruby/1.9 GEM_PATH= java -jar vendor/jar/jruby-complete-1.7.11.jar -S gem install logstash-kafka
     # cp -R vendor/bundle/jruby/1.9/gems/logstash-kafka-*-java/lib/logstash/* lib/logstash/

-### Manual Logstash-Kafka Gem Install
+### Manual Logstash-Kafka Gem Install on Logstash 1.4.2

 As root or using sudo: